Additive decompositions for rings of modular forms: Background on modular curves

 Furthermore, both $\MMb(\Gamma)$ and $\MMb_{ell}$ are smooth over $\Spec R$ by Theorem 3.4 of \cite{D-R73}.
 Every finite map between Deligne--Mumford stacks that are smooth over $\Spec R$ is automatically flat if $R$ is regular.
 By choosing an \'etale cover, this follows from the affine case, which in turn follows from \cite[Prop 6.1.5]{EGAIV.2}.
 As the universal case $R = \Z[\frac1n]$ is regular, flatness follows for all $R$.

 \item By the examples from Examples \ref{exa:moduli}, we see that $\MMb_1(n)$ is tame for $2\leq n \leq 4$ and $\MMb(n)$ is tame for $n=2$.

 Next we will show that the automorphism groups of $K$-valued geometric points for $\MMb_1(n)$ and $n\geq 5$ and for $\MMb(n)$ and $n\geq 3$ are trivial.
 In the interior, this follows from \cite[Cor.\ 2.7.2]{K-M85}.
 Now consider a geometric point of $\MMb_1(n)$ not in the interior.
 This corresponds to a N\'eron $k$-gon with a point $P = (i,x)$ of exact order $n$ in the smooth part such that $i$ is a generator of $\Z/k$.
-Every automorphism of the N\'eron $k$-gon that preserves the group operation is of the form $u_{\zeta}$ or $\tau u_{\zeta}$ for a $k$-th root of unity $\zeta$ \cite[Prop.\ II.1.10]{D-R73}.
-On $(i,x) \in \Z/k \times \Gm(K)$ these are defined as